acw414/eLISA/README.md

 By the end of the day, you will have a repository with a name, the names of the authors, and an introduction that introduces the project, justifies its existence, and provides a rough description of the steps required to take an input dataset and transform it to the desired output dataset.

+This program will take a taxonomy file from an eDNA sample as the input.
+The file should have

 ```
 The name of the program
 Choose a self-explaining name for your project.